MicrosoftDocs/security/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 In this diagram, Access Control Management is defined in Annexure 9.2.2 of the ISO 27001 requirements standard, User Access Provisioning.
 The requirements for this section are satisfied by requiring multifactor authentication.

 The execution of each control, like the enforcement of Conditional Access policies, is unique to each organization.
-Your organization’s risk profile along with an inventory of assets, should create an accurate surface area and scope of implementation.
+Your organization’s risk profile along with an inventory of assets should create an accurate surface area and scope of implementation.

 #### Example 2